quantopian/coal-mine/README.md

   * max\_size -- max log file size before rotating (default: 1048576)
   * backup\_count -- number of rotated log files to keep (default: 5)
 * \[mongodb\] -- required
-  * hosts -- the first argument to pymongo 3's MongoClient
+  * hosts -- MongoDB URI or comma-separated list of one or more host names
   * database -- database name.
 Coal Mine will create only one collection in the database, called "canaries".
+Omit if `hosts` contains a MongoDB URI
-  * username -- must be specified, but can be blank if no authentication is required
+  * username -- omit if no authentication is required or `hosts` contains a URI
-  * password -- must be specified, but can be blank if no authentication is required
+  * password -- omit if no authentication is required or if `hosts` contains a URI
-  * replicaSet -- must be specified if using a replicaset
+  * replicaSet -- must be specified if using a replicaset and `hosts` isn't a URI
   * other arguments will be passed through to MongoClient
      * for example, tls can be set to True or False
 * \[email\] -- required
   * sender -- email address to put in the From line of notification emails